 Learn how to set up Framing Defaults, use automatic framing, use manual framing and change framing defaults in existing plans.

-Wall framing can be edited in 2D or 3D views.
-Once selected, a wall stud can be edited using its edit handles, edit toolbar buttons or the Framing Specification.
+Wall framing can be edited in a floor plan view or a Wall Detail.
+Once selected, a wall stud can be edited using its edit handles, edit toolbar buttons, or the Framing Specification.

 A dropped ceiling is a secondary ceiling, hung below the structural ceiling.
 May also be referred to as a drop ceiling, false ceiling, or suspended ceiling.